styn1s/Omelette-Recipe/README.md

 ## How To Run The Project

-Before starting the project, make sure that you've installed the required fonts from the **fonts** folder.
+Before starting the project, make sure that you've installed the required fonts from the **assets/fonts** folder.

 To view the project, download the files in this repository, and open index.html.